 Since 2009, the German Red Lists distinguish ten categories based on the level of threat:

-0 Extinct or Lost (‘Ausgestorben oder verschollen‘)
+0 Extinct in Germany (‘Ausgestorben oder verschollen‘)

 A species that has disappeared from a defined geographical area or in which no wild population have been reported anymore.
 Either there is reasonable proof that populations have become extinct, usually as a result of human activity (historic habitats or locations have been transformed to such a degree that makes re-discovery unlikely), or that they are definitely lost.
 This means that there is no reasonable doubt that the last individuals have disappeared because targeted searches for the species in known historic habitats have been unsuccessful over a longer period of time.

-1 Threatened with Extinction (‘Vom Aussterben bedroht‘)
+1 Critically endangered (‘Vom Aussterben bedroht‘)

 A species that is endangered to such a degree that it is likely to become extinct in the near future unless appropriate urgent action is taken.
 Survival of the species within the geographical coverage can only be achieved if the causes of threat are eliminated immediately or if effective protective measures are put in place to support remaining populations.

-2 Highly Threatened (‘Stark gefährdet‘)
+2 Endangered (‘Stark gefährdet‘)

 A species showing a significant population decline or subject to substantial threat caused by continuous or anticipated human impact.
 If the current threat to the species is not adequately mitigated, it is likely to be re-classified as ‘Threatened with Extinction‘ in the future.

-3 Threatened (‘Gefährdet‘)
+3 Vulnerable (‘Gefährdet‘)

 A species showing a significant population decline or one that is probably threatened by human impact.
 If the current threat to the species is not adequately addressed, it is likely to be re-classified as ‘Highly Threatened‘ in the future.